Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 How to disqualify gracefully

-Disqualification does not mean hanging up the phone.
+Disqualification does not mean hanging up.
 It means being honest, professional, and helpful — even when the answer is "we are not the right fit."

-"Based on what you have shared, I want to be upfront — I do not think we are the best fit for what you are looking for right now.
+"Based on what you have shared, I want to be upfront — I do not think we are the best fit right now.
 Your primary need is [X], and while we do [Y], I think you would be better served by a solution that specialises in [X].
-I am happy to point you in the right direction if that would be helpful."
+I am happy to point you in the right direction if that would help."

-This approach does three things: it builds trust (you are prioritising their needs over your pipeline), it saves your time for deals you can win, and it creates a positive impression that may lead to referrals or a future opportunity when their needs change.
+This builds trust (you prioritised their needs over your pipeline), saves your time for winnable deals, and creates a positive impression that may lead to referrals or a future opportunity.

 Common Discovery Call Mistakes